andrielfn/tmdb-api/README.md

-# The Movie Database API v3
+# The Movie Database API

-Ruby wrapper for the The Movie Database API.
+A simple Ruby wrapper for the The Movie Database API v3.

-This wrapper uses the last version of TMDb API.

-More info about the API you can see here: [http://docs.themoviedb.apiary.io/](http://docs.themoviedb.apiary.io).
+About the TMDb API documentation and everything else you can se here: [http://docs.themoviedb.apiary.io/](http://docs.themoviedb.apiary.io).

 ## Installation